The Difference between Inpatient and Outpatient Addiction Treatment Facilities

 When people need treatment for a substance use disorder, they have various rehab options to choose from.
 The most basic types of addiction treatment are divided into two main categories: inpatient rehab and outpatient rehab.

 Inpatient drug and alcohol rehabilitation consists of the client residing in the treatment facility throughout the entire treatment process.
 An inpatient program is a 24-hour care program that is provided in a licensed residential facility.
 It offers the client intensive care, medication attention, safety, and support.

-Although some inpatient programs only last 28 days, the most effective inpatient programs last 90 days or longer, per the National Institutes of Health’s National Institute on Drug Abuse.
+Although there are month-long addiction treatment programs, the most effective inpatient rehab programs last 90 days or longer, per the National Institutes of Health’s National Institute on Drug Abuse.
 In some instances, clients will take part in a shorter inpatient treatment program, such as 28-30 days, and then transition into an outpatient care program that lasts for much longer.